Academic Expectations and Program Requirements

 Preliminary Examination for Doctoral Students

-A student’s major department or chair of the interdisciplinary degree program faculty (if applicable) and the student advisory committee may require qualifying, cumulative, or other types of examinations at any time deemed desirable.
-These examinations are entirely at the discretion of the department and the student’s advisory committee.
+A student’s graduate degree program faculty (if applicable) and/or the student’s advisory committee may require qualifying, cumulative, or other types of examinations at any time deemed desirable.
+These examinations are entirely at the discretion of the academic unit and/or the student’s advisory committee.

 Preliminary Examination Requirement